prowler-cloud/prowler/docs/tutorials/azure/authentication.md

 # Azure authentication

-By default prowler uses Azure Python SDK identity package authentication methods using the classes `DefaultAzureCredential` and `InteractiveBrowserCredential`.
+By default Prowler uses Azure Python SDK identity package authentication methods using the classes `DefaultAzureCredential` and `InteractiveBrowserCredential`.
 This allows Prowler to authenticate against azure using the following methods:

 - Service principal authentication by environment variables (Enterprise Application)